sebadob/hiqlite/README.md

 ### `auto-heal`

 This feature allows for auto-healing the State Machine (SQLite) in case of an un-graceful shutdown.
-To redurce I/O and improve performance, Hiqlite does not write the `last_applied_log_id` from the Raft messages into SQLite with each write.
+To reduce I/O and improve performance, Hiqlite does not write the `last_applied_log_id` from the Raft messages into SQLite with each write.
 If it would do that, we would need to execute 1 extra query for each incoming request, which effectively would double the amount of I/O if we just think about single `EXECUTE` queries.
 Instead of doing that, it tracks the last applied ID in memory and only persists it into the DB in the